 Front Crawl Body Position

-However, it's not just about your position relative to the water surface.
-It is very much about the 'shape' that your body creates as you move through the water - and that means focusing on small details such as head, hand and feet positioning.
+With all this talk about the ’best body position for front crawl’, it's not just about your position relative to the water surface.
+It is very much about the 'shape' that your body creates as you move through the water - and that means focusing on small details such as head, hands and feet positioning.

 1. The head position for front crawl in crucial.
 The waterline is around the natural hairline with eyes looking forward and down.